Iterative Distillation for Better Uncertainty Estimates in Multitask Emotion Recognition: Experiments

 \subsection{Hyper-parameters}

-We used Adam \cite{kingma2014adam} as an optimizer.
+We used the Adam \cite{kingma2014adam} optimizer.
 The learning rate was initialized as $1e^{-3}$.
-For visual model training, we trained the model for 10 epochs, and decrease the learning rate by a factor of 10 after every 3 epochs.
-For multimodal training, we trained the models for 15 epochs and decrease the learning rate by a factor of 10 after every 4 epochs.
+For visual model training, we trained the model for 10 epochs, and decreased the learning rate by a factor of 10 after every 3 epochs.
+For multimodal training, we trained the models for 15 epochs and decreased the learning rate by a factor of 10 after every 4 epochs.